Is Peak Season Breaking the Bank?:

 - Radiant Barrier / Cool Roof: Most heat enters a building through direct sun hitting the roof.
 To combat solar heat gain, you can add reflective material to the underside of the roof, known as a radiant barrier.
 You can also ask your contractor about cool roof materials.

 Utilizing Energy Efficiency to Keep Your House Cool:

-According to ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers), efficiency measures can have a major impact on keeping indoors cool.
-Follow these steps and we assure that you will notice an improvement in the summer.
+According to ASHRAE (American Society of Heating, Refrigerating, and Air-Conditioning Engineers), efficiency measures can have a significant impact on keeping indoors cool.
+Follow these steps and we assure you that you will notice an improvement in the summer.
 You can keep your house cool all summer without hurting your pocketbook.
 If you’re interested in an in-depth assessment of your home, contact us for a free quote today.